eBuccaneer/node-request-parser/README.md

             */
         } else{
             /*
-            if everything is okay, the data object should lok like: data = {
+            if everything is okay, the data object should look like: data = {
                 body: {
                     id: 'theParsedId'